antonfirsov/docs/2024/08-Aug/introducing-azure-ai-inference-sdk-model-catalog/introducing-azure-ai-inference-sdk-model-catalog.md

 For more details, see the [Azure AI Model Inference API documentation](https://aka.ms/azsdk/azure-ai-inference/csharp/reference).

-## Join the AI Community Standup

-Interested in learning more about the Azure AI Inference SDK for .NET?

-Don't miss the [AI Community Standup session on August 14th, at 10 AM PST](https://www.youtube.com/watch?v=M9acMMoJZP8) the team will dive into all the details.

 ## Conclusion

 We're excited to see what you build!
 Try out the Azure AI Inference SDK and give us feedback.